House on Haunted Hill (1999 film): Visual effects

 Some reviewers noted that the surrealistic jerking, twitching effect of the ghosts featured in the film was similar to the effects in Adrian Lyne's film Jacob's Ladder (1990).
 The special effects in the film were designed by Gregory Nicotero and Robert Kurtzman, with additional makeup design by Dick Smith in his last film credit.
 One of the monster figures featured in the film during Price's underwater hallucination sequence was a creation of Smith's that was intended to be used in Ghost Story (1981) but was ultimately not featured.
 Malone, struck by the appearance of the figure—which consisted of an eyeless, noseless human head with an enlarged mouth—was granted permission from Smith to use it in the film.

-The tentacular morphing mass of ghosts featured at the film's climax was designed by KNB Effects, and was inspired by the visuals of H.P.
-Lovecraft's novels, as well as resembling the Rorschach inkblots used in psychiatry.
-According to Malone, much of the visual elements were actually not computer-generated, and were actually made up of footage shot by the production crew, which was grafted together to form the mass.
+The tentacular morphing mass of ghosts featured at the film's climax, designed by KNB EFX Group and supervised by Robert Skotak, was inspired by the visual descriptions of monsters in H. P. Lovecraft's novels, as well as Rorschach inkblots used in psychiatry.
+According to Malone, most of the visual elements were not computer-generated, and were made up of footage and photographs shot by the production crew, which were grafted together to form the mass.
+Various human models were photographed for its design, as well as twisted layers of fabric, wire, and other physical materials.
+Skotak estimated that the final design was assembled from at least "a hundred different elements, maybe more than that.

+The sequence in which Evelyn is subsumed by the mass and rapidly decomposes before melting into it was accomplished via a mixture of practical and digital effects.
+A blank styrofoam dummy head was crafted, onto which warped footage of actress Famke Janssen's face was projected.
+The prop head was filled with painted foam and cotton candy (mimicking the appearance of brain tissue) and then dissolved with acetone.

+Late into the design process, Zemeckis proposed the notion of the spectral mass revealing the faces of the victims it had claimed.
+This required the crew to shoot additional footage of several actors, including Janssen, Wilson, and Rush.
+Because Rush had already completed filming and left Los Angeles, this footage of his face was filmed by a different crew in London.

 Other practical visual effects included the use of a spinning saw blade being held in front of a camera lens to achieve a fluttering look to the hallucinatory sequences experienced by Price in the Saturation Chamber.